0xcatalysis/docs/README.md

 # Overview

-Catalysis is the first **Security Abstraction Layer** that unlocks unified access to $20B+ ETH, BTC & SOL-backed economic security across restaking protocols.
-Our goal is to simplify the process of building and managing SSNs by providing a seamless, unified solution for SSN developers and node operators.

-This repository hosts documentation and guides for SSNs & Node operators looking to build on Catalysis.
+Catalysis is the first Onchain Risk Coverage Infrastructure purpose-built for Institutional DeFi.
+It turns $20B+ of restaked digital assets into programmable protection for lending markets, stablecoins and structured yield products.

 ## Contributing